Taylor Of Old Bond Street Sandalwood Shaving Cream Review

 Value For Money

 TOBS creams get close to top marks in terms of price point.
-When I go cheaper than this price range, I usually find the quality reduces somewhat.
+When I go for a price lower than this range, I usually find that the quality reduces somewhat.

 A 75ml (2.5fl.oz) travel tube is also available and costs around $10 – $13 or £9 – £12.